Akashics/Sistine-1/README.md

 ## Special Thanks

-- Hydrabolt for the DiscordJS library
+- Hydrabolt for the DiscordJS library.
+Thanks dood.

 - The Dirigeants Group for creating the [Klasa](https://klasa.js.org/) framework.
 [Invite to Discord](https://discord.gg/FpEFSyY)

 - York, the creator of [AnIdiotsGuide](https://anidiots.guide/) for getting me started and his teacher, Evie for getting me interested in bot development.

-- Everyone on [the DiscordJS server](https://discord.gg/bRCvFy9) for answering various questions that never got answered.
+- Everyone on [the DiscordJS server](https://discord.gg/bRCvFy9) for never answering questions that I asked.

 - Various people on Discord who gave me ideas for new functions or improvements to existing ones.
 I'm talking about you Jacz.